ChrisDeFreitas/TaffyDatabase/README.md

 This repository is a clone of the original TaffyDb repo, https://github.com/typicaljoe/taffydb, with the few files required in the root folder:
 	- db.js: contains TaffyDatabase object
 	- index-dbtest.html: functions to test TaffyDatabase, writes output to Javascript console, no HTML content
-	- taffy.js: modified TabbyDb object
+	- taffy.js: modified TaffyDb object
-	- taffy-original.js: unmodified TabbyDb object, provided for reference
+	- taffy-original.js: unmodified TaffyDb object, provided for reference
+	- docs folder: original TaffyDb documentation

 ##	Notes
  - the database interface is fairly simple, see db.js for interface, and index-dbtest.html for example code